 The airport is also a stop for Khwan Wiang Village Route 10 minibuses.
 These ply a route from Khwan Wiang Village, along Highway 108, stop at the airport and then make a loop around the Old City and on to the Night Bazaar.
 Departures are half-hourly between 06:00 and 19:00.
 Fares are a flat THB20 for each passenger.

 Airport Car Rental

-Avis, Budget, Europcar, Sixt and several local suppliers provide car hire at Chiang Mai Airport services.
-Pre-booking guarantees the best rates and ensures the vehicle model you want is available.
+Avis, Budget, Europcar, Sixt and several local suppliers provide car hire at Chiang Mai Airport.

-The car park at the front of the passenger building has spaces for 440 cars.
+The car park has spaces for 440 cars.
 Parking rates are charged by the hour.
 Daily rates apply to vehicles left in the car park for more than three hours.

 #60, Mahidol Rd., T. Suthep, A. Muang, Chiang Mai 50200 | Tel: +66 53 270 222-33 | Map